whitneyburton/portfolios/students/1703-back/natalia-colome/20170608-natalia-colome-m2.md

 #### StrengthsFinder: Teamwork

 We talked about how our strengths our reflected in our teamwork and in our collaboration styles.
 I enjoyed that people were true to their strengths, they would describe it and (having worked with them) I could make the connection to their actions or attitudes.
 A takeaway is to be aware that the styles, actions, attitudes, etc are a reflection of each person's values and strengths; which seems obvious but is very easy to forget.

+### Gear Up

+#### Empathy

+We talked about being aware that we all want to be surrounded by people that are similar to us, and that is very easy (specially in a work environment) to segreate groups or people because they're different.
+We must make an effort to build a welcoming environment and to encourage diversity, and work for inclusivity and being aware that we can make a difference on how a person is treated and viewed.

+#### Parable of the Polygon/Automation

+I learned that being neutral about a topic does not fix it (in this case diversity).
+We have to make an effort to be more inclusive, it's understandable that people want to be surrounded by their peers, but we have to be conscious about our environment and how we can impact it for better or worse.
+Knowing this, we need to see past our biases and always push for a welcoming environment and look for balance within our groups.

+#### Choose your own adventure: Dangers of a single story

+The biggest learning was the realization that we get bombarded with the same story about a country/race/etc through news, tv, stories, movies and there comes a point were we believe that's the only story.
+It's inevitable to have that perspective but we must be aware of this, so we are open to learning and not make assumptions.

 ## E: Community Participation